The Great Palace Mosaics Museum

 When we look at the history of the Great Palace Mosaics Museum; In the Byzantine period, there were Byzantine palaces in every area from Hagia Sophia to Hippodrom.
 The mosaics in this period were described as the most unique works of the palaces.

-The total area of the mosaics, which were invited from the various regions of the country and used to work 40.000 pieces in one square meter, covered 1870 square meters.
-After this period, it is thought that the area of the mosaic covered with marble slabs in the 7th and 8th centuries due to the ban on paintings is reached without destruction on this day.
+The total area of the mosaics, which were created by skilled artisans from various regions of the empire using 40,000 pieces in one square meter, covered 1,870 square meters.
+After this period, it is thought that the area of the mosaic covered with marble slabs in the 7th and 8th centuries due to the ban on figurative images is what allowed them to reach our day without destruction.

 Great Palace Mosaics Museum

 During the Ottoman period, after the relocation of the palaces to the Golden Horn region against the dangers from the sea, a Turkish Quarter was established in this palace area covered with soil, during the reign of Sultan Mehmet the Conqueror.
-After the excavations started in 1921 after the remnants emerged in this locality, which had completely disappeared after the fire here in 1912, and after the excavations made between 1935 and 1951, the large courtyard decorated with mosaics and surrounding palace remains were unearthed.
+After the remnants emerged in this locality, which had completely disappeared after the fire here in 1912, and after the excavations made between 1935 and 1951, the large courtyard decorated with mosaics and surrounding palace remains were unearthed.

 Great Palace Mosaics Museum

-The mosaics, which were dismantled, cleaned, restored and brought back together in their original places, were opened in 1997 as the Great Palace Mosaics Museum, which has the most beautiful mosaics of the world, in the Arasta Bazaar in the direction of the Blue Mosque.
+The mosaics, which were dismantled, cleaned, restored and brought back together in their original places, were opened in 1997 as the Great Palace Mosaics Museum, which has some of the most beautiful mosaics in the world, in the Arasta Bazaar in the direction of the Blue Mosque.

 Great Palace Mosaics Museum